Ready for New AI Regulations?

 Lawmakers in Washington, D.C., have had AI on their radar for several years, but they appear to be a significant step closer to passing legislation that will impact every company using artificial intelligence and machine learning.

-On July 20, the House Energy and Commerce Committee approved a draft bill called the American Data Privacy and Protection Act (ADPPA), and the bill now heads to the full House of Representatives for an as-yet unscheduled vote.
+On July 20, the House Energy and Commerce Committee approved a draft bill called H.R.8152 - American Data Privacy and Protection Act (ADPPA), and the bill now heads to the full House of Representatives for an as-yet unscheduled vote.

 The bill includes new requirements - and creates new liabilities - for companies that rely on AI and machine learning.
 Here’s a quick primer on the draft’s provisions, and some suggestions for how you can start preparing your company for ADPPA compliance.